 You control automatic buffer flushing by setting the ntraceud sleep interval and buffer-full cutoff percentage in expansive (default) mode and in file-wraparound mode.
 In contrast, there is no automatic buffer flushing in buffer-wraparound mode; these values have no effect in this mode.
 Invoking ntraceud with the -bufferwrap option, makes ntraceud ignore any -time-out and -cutoff options.

 In buffer-wraparound mode, you can estimate the maximum number of trace events to be written to your trace event file by using the following formula:

 '''

-max events = max events in buffer flush count
+max events in buffer

 '''